kubevela/kubevela.github.io/versioned_docs/version-v1.4/platform-engineers/traits/status.md

 ---
-title:  Define Health of Component and Trait
+title:  Define Health for Definition
 ---

 This documentation will explain how to achieve status write back by using CUE templates in definition objects.